 "The first thing (Rodgers) brought up was, 'How in the hell did you let that guy catch the Hail Mary?
 He only caught four passes all year,'" Peterson told ABC15's Craig Fouhy.
 Wrong, Patrick, it was two.

-It found wide receiver Randall Cobb in the back of the end zone behind the scrum of defenders.
-The hail mary touchdown pass before halftime helped propel the Packers to a 38-13 win at Lambeau Field.
+It found wide receiver Randall Cobb in the back of the end zone behind the scrum of defensive backs.
+The Hail Mary touchdown pass before halftime helped propel the Packers to a 38-13 win at Lambeau Field.

-And, because why not, here's all three of those hail mary passes in one video.
+And, because why not, here's all three of those successful Hail Mary passes in one video.
 Aaron Rodgers really is unbelievable.
 Head coach Mike McCarthy was lucky to have him.